nirajd/tldr/pages/common/ssh.md

 - Agent forwarding: Forward the authentication information to the remote machine (see `man ssh_config` for available options):

 `ssh -A {{username}}@{{remote_host}}`

+- Escape sequences: terminate unresponsive session (needs to be followed by a newline)

+` ~.`